TheRoshin/S-KMS/README.md

 # Security Knowledge Management System or S-KMS
-S-purpose KMS's is to save and retrieve corporate information security knowledge.
-Target users would be company employees who utilize information systems on a regular basis.
-Users may also contribute to knowledge development by submitting questions, thoughts, and solutions on the portal.
+The purpose of S-KMS is to store and recover company information security expertise.
+The intended users would be company workers who utilize information systems on a regular basis.
+Users can also contribute to the knowledge-creation process by submitting questions, thoughts, and solutions through the site.

 ## Description
 The program is a Security Knowledge Management System wich the user to create username and password.
 The portal have a fourm to fill out some of the security question that the other users can answer.
 You will be able to look the question by using the search function.